 top of page

-Tiburon wants feedback on early conceptual designs for parks
+Tiburon unveils conceptual designs for parks upgrades

 One of the design concepts for the former sanitation ponds at McKegney Green.
 'The proposed plan includes a basketball court with terraced seating, two sand volleyball courts, a shaded picnic area, relocation of the primary bicycle route to provide a safer connection to the adjacent field and waterfront and sustainable habitat planting,' the town says. (rhaa via town of Tiburon)